Durga – Mata Ki Chhaya: Plot

 The show opens with the religious ceremony of Saptami Puja at Aneja Villa in Gurdaspur for the Goddess Maa Durga.
 All family members are present for the Aarti except for Damini, who is still preparing.
 This angers Alok because Maa Durga's Puja is being delayed.
 When he questions Damini, she gets angry at him.
 She taunts him and says that since he cannot shout at her, he will have to vent his frustration on others.
 She tells him that everyone, even the Goddess herself, would wait until she comes down to start the Puja.
 On the other hand, everyone knows that Dev's health is poor, so Alok asks Kishore to call the Doctor.
 Damini says she had ordered Kishore not to call the Doctor, because no one is allowed to come into Dev's room except Kishore.

 In the Kiratpur village, the villagers are seen worshiping the Goddess Durga at a temple and singing hymns to her.
 Advocate Batra arrives to see that instead of performing Avinash and Aarti's funeral ceremony, they had been performing a Puja.
 He reads Avinash's will to Amrish and Damini, stating that after his and Aarti's deaths, all their property belongs to Dev and if anything happens to Dev the property will be given to charity.
 He leaves, saying that after a month he will return to complete all formalities with Dev.
 Hearing this, both are shocked.

 Alok lights a diya in remembrance of his dead brother Avinash.
 Damini disrespectfully blows it off, which fuels his regret for marrying Damini after she brainwashed him, as he still loves his first wife Sakshi.
 Damini and Amrish plan to make Dev mentally unstable so that both of them can attain the property.

 Alok and Tara question Damini on why she stops them from entering Dev's room.
 She says that Dev is mentally ill and treating him with shock therapy is necessary.
 She tries to make Tara believe that she treats Samarth, Aayush and Dev as her elder brothers, but in reality, Samarth and Aayush are her step-brothers.
 Damini says that neither they nor her cousin brother Dev will do anything for her, and only God knows what will happen to her if she is no longer there.

-At night, someone meeting Dev for the last time had left the door open and so Dev unknowingly went out of the house, to everyone's consternation and worry.
+At night, the last person to have met Dev had left the door open and so Dev unknowingly went out of the house, to everyone's consternation and worry.
 Damini and Amrish are angry about possibly losing the property, hence Damini begins to interrogate each family member, as she thinks one of them had purposely left the door open so that Dev could escape.